Simpanan Shariah Savings Option

 Can member revoke their Simpanan Shariah election?

-- Member can revoke the Simpanan Shariah election at any time before the effective date.
+Yes.
+Members may revoke their Simpanan Shariah election at any time before the effective date.

 How do members revoke their Simpanan Shariah election?